TimeChainage Project Planning Software

 Plotting actual production on a time chainage chart is a superb graphical way to track progress relative to the original plan.
 You can instantly see not only whether the project is ahead or behind and by how much, but also whether you are gaining or losing ground on the original plan.
 Actual progress is plotted alongside the planned programme and actual ‘rates’ of production can be compared visually with planned rates.
 TimeChainage allows progress to be added in any time period you wish, from one day upwards.

 As time chainage charts are two dimensional, they show more information than a bar chart (which is really one dimensional).
-Relative progress rates can be easily seen, problem areas where two tasks are in the same place at the same time are easily identified and completion dates can be forecast rapidly based on actual progress to date.
+Relative progress rates can be easily seen, problem areas where two tasks are in the same place at the same time are easily identified and completion dates can be forecast using the actual progress to date and current ideas on planned production rates.

 TimeChainage keeps the full history of actual progress along with your original plan (or plans) in a single project file.
 Planned and actual progress information can be exported quickly to a spreadsheet for further analysis if required.

 A time chainage chart is a powerful tool for demonstrating the nature and quantity of delay.
-As such they are often better than gantt charts for compensation events/claims submissions.
+As such they can often be used alongside gantt charts for compensation event/claims submissions.

 Presentation